github/docs/content/apps/publishing-apps-to-github-marketplace/selling-your-app-on-github-marketplace/billing-customers.md

   {% data reusables.marketplace.cancellation-clarification %}
 - Enable them to upgrade the plan through GitHub if they would like to continue the plan at a later time.

-For information about building cancellation workflows into your app, see "[Handling plan cancellations](/developers/github-marketplace/handling-plan-cancellations)."
+For information about building cancellation workflows into your app, see "[AUTOTITLE](/apps/publishing-apps-to-github-marketplace/using-the-github-marketplace-api-in-your-app/handling-plan-cancellations)."